Parents as Teachers (PAT)

 The Center for Schools and Communities (CSC) maintains the State Office for PAT in Pennsylvania.
 CSC is responsible to develop, support and sustain high quality PAT programs by promoting fidelity to the PAT model, providing technical assistance to programs to support excellent, comprehensive services for all families, overseeing and guiding programs to achieve the PAT outcomes, and advocating for availability and accessibility of quality early care and education programs for families in the state.

 In 1992, the first Pennsylvania funded Parents as Teachers (PAT) programs were implemented in 13 newly created family centers, by the Pennsylvania Department of Education.
-Today, PAT is being used by 43 family centers and in other settings for a total of 70 organizations with 95 program sites.
+Today, PAT is being used by family centers and in other settings for a total of 55 organizations some operating multiple program sites.

 PAT services are funded through:

-- PA Department of Human Services Office of Children Youth and Families (DHS-OCYF)
+- Office of Children Youth and Families (OCYF)

 - Health Services